Information Security Management

 NSK’s Approach

-Basic Policy and Management Standards and Rules
+◆Basic Policy and Management Standards and Rules

-NSK has established a basic information security policy and put in place subordinate rules and regulations.
+The NSK Group has established a basic information security policy and put in place subordinate rules and regulations.
 We review and expand this policy, as well as rules and regulations, in line with the enforcement and revision of statutory and regulatory requirements and changes in our operating environment.
 Moreover, we are working to ensure that information security rules and risk countermeasures are implemented throughout the organization via increased awareness, development, and education, as well as periodic checks on the status of their penetration.

 System